RLuckom/esp-programmer/hugo-site/content/posts/reprogramming-wifi-switch.md

 room.
 Fortunately, I wasn't the first person to have this idea, and a kind soul at [hackaday.io](https://hackaday.io/project/20316-wifi-outlet-hacking) had already identified a type of mass-produced, reliable-looking wifi outlet that used an ESP-8266.
 I picked up two for $24.

+{{<figure src="/img/relay_front_back.png" title="Wifi outlet">}}

-These came programmed to be controlled by an android or ios app, but I never give my wifi password to devices unless I can program them myself or trust them to be updated regularly.
+These came  programmed to be controlled by an android or ios app, but I try to avoid giving my wifi password to devices unless I can program them myself or trust them to be updated regularly.
 Besides, it just seems crazy to me that a request to turn on a light in my house would ever need to leave my local network.